It was a nice and calm work day when suddenly a wild colleague appeared in front of my desk and asked:

 – I have data corruption and it’s happening in a really crazy manner.

 If you don’t know, data/memory corruption is the single most nasty and awful bug that can happen in your program.
-Especially, when you are storage developer.
+Especially, when you are a storage developer.

 So here was the case.
 We have RAID calculation algorithm.
-Nothing fancy – just a bunch of functions that gets pointer to buffer, do some math over that buffer and then return it.
+Nothing fancy – just a bunch of functions that gets a pointer to buffer, do some math over that buffer and then return it.
 Initially, calculation algorithm was written in userspace for simpler debugging, correctness proof and profiling and then ported to kernel space.
 And that’s where the problem started.

-So we’ve just written separate Makefile to build object files that will later be linked in kernel module.
+So we’ve just written separate Makefile to build object files that will later be linked in the kernel module.